Hello. Welcome to NYBEP and its Board of Directors.

 Richard now works as a Director of a small consultancy specialising in coaching and leadership development in both the private and public sectors, and continues to coach HR specialists and provide HR guidance to organsiations especially those going through periods of change.
 In addition to this, he has been a Governor of a school in North Yorkshire since 2010, initially being asked to help it through a period of significant under performance, and became Chair of Governors two years later.

 David has been working in secondary schools since 1987 as a Teacher of History, Head of History, Head of Humanities, Deputy Headteacher and latterly as a Headteacher.
 He has led two North Yorkshire schools, Nidderdale High School in Pateley Bridge from 2005 to 2010 and has been at Scalby School in Scarborough ever since.

 He has been a GCSE Examiner and a Consultant Leader providing mentoring support to new school leaders, a member of the North Yorkshire Outdoor Education Committee and because of his keen interest in sport, is the Chair of the Scarborough and District School Sports Association.

-Sue has held the position of Chief Executive of NYBEP for the past eight years and has successfully led the organisation through significant change.
-Sue has previously worked in the public, private and now, ‘not for profit’ sectors and the thread running throughout her career has primarily been the personal development, career planning and progression of young people.
+Sue held the position of Chief Executive of NYBEP between 2007 and 2017 having successfully led the organisation through significant change.
+The thread running throughout Sue’s career has primarily been the personal development, career planning and progression of young people.

 Brought up in Yorkshire and educated in Yorkshire & London, Susie started her career in the hospitality sector which was followed by running her own business prior to joining the York & North Yorkshire Chamber of Commerce in 2002.